smart-data-models/dataModel.DCAT-AP/CatalogueRecord/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
 - `address[object]`: The mailing address  .
+Model: [https://schema.org/address](https://schema.org/address)	- `addressCountry[string]`: The country.
+For example, Spain  .
+Model: [https://schema.org/addressCountry](https://schema.org/addressCountry)
+	- `addressLocality[string]`: The locality in which the street address is, and which is in the region  .
+Model: [https://schema.org/addressLocality](https://schema.org/addressLocality)
+	- `addressRegion[string]`: The region in which the locality is, and which is in the country  .
+Model: [https://schema.org/addressRegion](https://schema.org/addressRegion)
+	- `district[string]`: A district is a type of administrative division that, in some countries, is managed by the local government
+	- `postOfficeBoxNumber[string]`: The post office box number for PO box addresses.
+For example, 03578  .
+Model: [https://schema.org/postOfficeBoxNumber](https://schema.org/postOfficeBoxNumber)
+	- `postalCode[string]`: The postal code.
+For example, 24004  .
+Model: [https://schema.org/https://schema.org/postalCode](https://schema.org/https://schema.org/postalCode)
+	- `streetAddress[string]`: The street address  .
+Model: [https://schema.org/streetAddress](https://schema.org/streetAddress)
-Model: [https://schema.org/address](https://schema.org/address)- `areaServed[string]`: The geographic area where a service or offered item is provided  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `conformsTo[string]`: Property.
-Model:'http://purl.org/dc/terms/Standard'.
-This property refers to an Application Profile that the Dataset's metadata conforms to  .
-Model: [http://purl.org/dc/terms/Standard](http://purl.org/dc/terms/Standard)- `description[array]`: Property.
-Model:'http://www.w3.org/2000/01/rdf-schema#Literal'.
-This property contains a free-text account of the record.
+- `areaServed[string]`: The geographic area where a service or offered item is provided  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `conformsTo[string]`: This property refers to an Application Profile that the Dataset's metadata conforms to  .
+Model: [http://purl.org/dc/terms/Standard](http://purl.org/dc/terms/Standard)- `description[array]`: This property contains a free-text account of the record.
 This property can be repeated for parallel language versions of the description  .
-Model: [http://www.w3.org/2000/01/rdf-schema#Literal](http://www.w3.org/2000/01/rdf-schema#Literal)- `id[*]`: Unique identifier of the entity  - `issued[string]`: Property.
-Model:'http://www.w3.org/2000/01/rdf-schema#Literal'.
-This property contains the date on which the description of the Dataset was included in the Catalogue.  .
-Model: [http://www.w3.org/2000/01/rdf-schema#Literal](http://www.w3.org/2000/01/rdf-schema#Literal)- `language[array]`: Property.
-Model:'http://purl.org/dc/terms/LinguisticSystem'.
-This property refers to a language used in the textual metadata describing titles, descriptions, etc. of the Dataset.
+Model: [http://www.w3.org/2000/01/rdf-schema#Literal](http://www.w3.org/2000/01/rdf-schema#Literal)- `id[*]`: Unique identifier of the entity  - `issued[date-time]`: This property contains the date on which the description of the Dataset was included in the Catalogue  .
+Model: [http://www.w3.org/2000/01/rdf-schema#Literal](http://www.w3.org/2000/01/rdf-schema#Literal)- `language[array]`: This property refers to a language used in the textual metadata describing titles, descriptions, etc. of the Dataset.
 This property can be repeated if the metadata is provided in multiple languages  .
 Model: [http://purl.org/dc/terms/LinguisticSystem](http://purl.org/dc/terms/LinguisticSystem)- `location[*]`: Geojson reference to the item.
-It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `modified[string]`: Property.
-Model:'http://www.w3.org/2000/01/rdf-schema#Literal'.
-This property contains the most recent date on which the Catalogue entry was changed or modified.  .
-Model: [http://www.w3.org/2000/01/rdf-schema#Literal](http://www.w3.org/2000/01/rdf-schema#Literal)- `primaryTopic[string]`: Property.
-Model:'http://www.w3.org/ns/dcat#Dataset'.
-This property links the Catalogue Record to the Dataset, Data service or Catalog described in the record.  .
-Model: [http://www.w3.org/ns/dcat#Dataset](http://www.w3.org/ns/dcat#Dataset)- `source[string]`: Property.
-Model:'http://www.w3.org/ns/dcat#CatalogRecord'.
-This property refers to the original metadata that was used in creating metadata for the Dataset.  .
-Model: [http://www.w3.org/ns/dcat#CatalogRecord](http://www.w3.org/ns/dcat#CatalogRecord)- `status[string]`: Property.
-Model:'http://www.w3.org/2004/02/skos/core#Concept'.
-This property refers to the type of the latest revision of a Dataset's entry in the Catalogue.  .
-Model: [http://www.w3.org/2004/02/skos/core#Concept](http://www.w3.org/2004/02/skos/core#Concept)- `title[array]`: Property.
-Model:'http://www.w3.org/2000/01/rdf-schema#Literal'.
-This property contains a name given to the Catalogue Record.
-This property can be repeated for parallel language versions of the name.  .
-Model: [http://www.w3.org/2000/01/rdf-schema#Literal](http://www.w3.org/2000/01/rdf-schema#Literal)- `type[string]`: Property.
-NGSI entity type.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `modified[date-time]`: This property contains the most recent date on which the Catalogue entry was changed or modified  .
+Model: [http://www.w3.org/2000/01/rdf-schema#Literal](http://www.w3.org/2000/01/rdf-schema#Literal)- `primaryTopic[string]`: This property links the Catalogue Record to the Dataset, Data service or Catalog described in the record  .
+Model: [http://www.w3.org/ns/dcat#Dataset](http://www.w3.org/ns/dcat#Dataset)- `source[string]`: This property refers to the original metadata that was used in creating metadata for the Dataset  .
+Model: [http://www.w3.org/ns/dcat#CatalogRecord](http://www.w3.org/ns/dcat#CatalogRecord)- `status[string]`: This property refers to the type of the latest revision of a Dataset's entry in the Catalogue  .
+Model: [http://www.w3.org/2004/02/skos/core#Concept](http://www.w3.org/2004/02/skos/core#Concept)- `title[array]`: This property contains a name given to the Catalogue Record.
+This property can be repeated for parallel language versions of the name  .
+Model: [http://www.w3.org/2000/01/rdf-schema#Literal](http://www.w3.org/2000/01/rdf-schema#Literal)- `type[string]`: NGSI entity type.
 It has to be CatalogueRecord  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `id`  - `modified`  - `primaryTopic`  - `type`  <!-- /35-RequiredProperties -->